openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 As with Consistent group snapshot ``consistent_group_snapshot_enabled`` should be set to true on the group and the volume type for replication groups.
-Only Synchronous replication
+Only Synchronous replication is supported for use with Replication Groups.
-is supported for use with Replication Groups.
 When a volume is created into a replication group, replication is on by default.
 The ``disable_replication`` api suspends I/O traffic on the devices, but does NOT remove replication for the group.
 The ``enable_replication`` api resumes I/O traffic on the RDF links.
-The "failover_group" api allows a group to be failed over and back without failing over the entire host.
+The ``failover_group`` api allows a group to be failed over and back without failing over the entire host.
 See below for usage.

 .. note::